Investing assets entrusted by the government, Bank of Korea and public funds in the global financial market

 Adhering to principles of prudent and responsible investment, KIC strives to increase returns while (1) minimizing the risks from individual markets and assets through portfolio diversification; and (2) exercising flexibility to seize investment opportunities.

-KIC signed investment management agreements with the Bank of Korea and the Ministry of Strategy and Finance in June and October of 2006, respectively.
+KIC signed investment management agreements with the Bank of Korea and the Ministry of Economy and Finance in June and October of 2006, respectively.
 We began investing the entrusted assets in November of the same year, and finished building our portfolio using the initially entrusted USD 20 billion in June of 2008.

 Our investments started with traditional asset classes, including stocks and bonds.
 We broadened our investment scope to include inflation-linked bonds and commodities as well as private equity, real estate, hedge funds and special investments.
 As part of our portfolio diversification, we have also increased our exposure to emerging markets since 2010.